qgis/QGIS-Enhancement-Proposals/qep-1-purpose-and-format.rst

 	- 0 indicates no opinion
 	- -1 to veto a proposal, but must provide clear reasoning and alternate approaches to resolving the problem within the seven days.

+ No more then 2 * -1 votes

-- A proposal will be accepted if it receives +3 and no vetos (-1).
+- A proposal will be accepted if it

 - If a QEP
 - Upon completion of discussion and voting the proposer should announce whether they are proceeding (proposal accepted) or are withdrawing their proposal (vetoed).
 - The Chair adjudicates in cases of disputes about voting.